PhD Advisory Process

 You should also start thinking seriously about writing a research statement outlining the work you want to pursue in your PhD.
 If possible send your research statement, even in rough form, to the faculty advisor prior to your meeting.

 If you are unable to produce a research statement at this stage in your studies, don't worry, the advisor will help you start the process.
-Guidelines on what to include in a research statement can be found here (in Hebrew).

 Scheduling a meeting with the faculty advisor